 When adding coolant, make sure it is a 50/50 mixture of engine coolant and distilled water.
 Add the mixture to the coolant reservoir, when the engine is cool, until the appropriate fill level is obtained.
+238

-Do not add engine coolant when the engine is hot.
+WARNING: Do not add engine coolant when the engine is hot.
 Steam and scalding liquids released from a hot cooling system can burn you badly.
 Also, you can be burned if you spill coolant on hot engine parts.

-Do not put engine coolant in the windshield washer fluid container.
+WARNING: Do not put engine coolant in the windshield washer fluid container.
 If sprayed on the windshield, engine coolant could make it difficult to see through the windshield.

-• Add Motorcraft Premium Gold Engine Coolant or equivalent meeting Ford specification WSS-M97B51-A1.
+• Do not mix coolants.
+Add the coolant type originally equipped in your vehicle.
 Refer to Maintenance product specifications and capacities in this chapter.